Skip to content

 • For getting UTXOs by a transaction ID (/utxos/:hash/json), the HTTP Server requests transaction meta data from the UTXO Store using a transaction hash.
 Then for each output in the transaction, it queries the UtxoStore to get UTXO data for the corresponding output hash.

-Generic hash search.
-The server searches for a hash in the Blockchain, the UTXO store and the subtree store.
+Generic hash or block height search.
+The server searches for a hash in the blockchain, UTXO store, and subtree store, or retrieves a block by height.

 asset_server_http_search.svg